Alex-Izmalkov/International-Games-Sales-Analysis/README.md

 - The goal is to identify patterns that determine whether a game succeeds or not in order to spot potential big winners and for further advertising campaigns planning.

-- The project includes EDA, dealing with missing values, building graphs nad implementing statistical tests.
+- The project includes EDA, dealing with missing values, building graphs and heatmaps, examining correlations and implementing statistical tests.